catseye/Samovar/README.md

     [actor(α),item(β),~holding(α,β)] α picks up the β. [holding(α,β)]

-Which can be read "If A is an actor and B is an item and A is not holding B, then one possible action is to say 'A picked up B' and assert that A is now holding B.
+Which can be read "If A is an actor and B is an item and A is not holding B, then one possible action is to say 'A picks up the B' and assert that A is now holding B."

 We can add a complementary rule: